 Retail loans include all mass market products that are sold to the general public.
 This includes things like credit cards, car loans, home loans, personal, loans and so on.
 An FRM would obviously NOT be approving individual credit card applications but rather look at things holistically.
 For example, higher default rates in a certain city or certain profession might signal structural issues and so on.
 The role of a risk manager here would be to build models to price these products accordingly and then evaluate their performance.

 Managing a portfolio of retail loans is a combination of credit risk analysis, portfolio analysis, statistics and a few other disciplines.
 How banks and other companies make money here is by appropriately pricing these products for each customer.
 It is not about deciding who to give out a loan to, but rather at what rate should the loan be given to a particular customer segment based on the risk analysis.
 Products are then designed around these criteria and proper risk management is all that separates a healthy balance sheet from a repeat of the 2008 fiasco.

 This article just gives a small sample of the hundreds of roles where an FRM would find himself right at home.
 The TL;DR version is that if the role has at least some aspect of quantitative or even qualitative risk management, then an FRM designation would only help make your CV stronger for that role.

 Over the last decade, risk management has been quickly gaining the importance that it deserves.
 The industry is moving from a wild west attitude towards risk management to a more scientific approach.
 This can only be good news not just for Certified Financial Risk Managers, but shareholders, employees and investors alike.

 If you are a risk wiz-kid already, then the FRM exam should be a breeze for you.
-My experience is that FRM is a bit more quant-heavy than the CFA exam so put in some extra hours and feel free to subscribe to a training course (Bionic Turtle is my recommendation).
-Good luck!
+My experience is that FRM is a bit more quant-heavy than the CFA exam so put in some extra hours and feel free to subscribe to a training course.
+Here our my top picks:

 Alternative Risk Certifications